doppllib/gson/README.md

 Stable.
 No known memory issues.
 Minor test issues related to iOS/Java differences.

-## Library Development

-See [docs](http://doppl.co/docs/createlibrary.html) for an overview of our setup and repo org for forked library development.

 ###*License*

 Gson is released under the [Apache 2.0 license](LICENSE).